How exactly do you say do you speak Italian in Italian?

 Other ways to ask do you speak Italian in Italian

-Let’s say you are in a crowded space and you can’t go around asking everyone whether they speak Italian or not.
-What to do?
-There’s a specific formula you can use both in informal and formal settings alike.
+Let’s say you’re in a crowded room and you can’t go around asking everyone if they speak Italian.
+What should you do?
+There’s a specific formula that you can use in both informal and formal settings.

 C’è qualcuno che parla italiano?

 We’ve already covered some of the elements in this sentence, so let me focus on the words we haven’t seen yet.

 C’è is the shortened form of ci è, but you will only ever find it as c’è.
 Ci è is NEVER used, not even in the written language.
 Qualcuno translates both someone and anyone.

 That said, this is the best question to ask if you’ are among’re in a group of people and want to know if anyone speaks Italian.